 H.B.
 No. 3133 introduces new regulations regarding the reporting and handling of explicit deep fake material on social media platforms in Texas.
 The bill defines "deep fake material" as visual content created to deceive viewers by depicting real individuals in actions that did not occur, with "explicit deep fake material" specifically referring to content showing individuals engaging in sexual conduct or exposing intimate parts.
-Social media platforms are required to establish a complaint system that allows users to report such content, track the status of their complaints, and receive updates on actions taken by the platform.
+Social media platforms are required to establish a complaint system that allows users to report such content, alongside illegal activities, and to track the status of their complaints.
+The bill mandates that platforms provide clear and accessible notice of these complaint procedures to users.

 House Committee Report: Commerce Code 21.16, Commerce Code 120.102, Commerce Code 120.103 (Commerce Code 120, Commerce Code 21)